For press inquiries, contact:

 Whether you need an interview, photographs, story ideas, media hosting or the scoop on statewide events and attractions, we're here to help.

 Deby Snodgrass has more than 30 years experience in marketing and public policy in the private sector.
-Prior to accepting the Executive Director’s post at the Oklahoma Tourism and Recreation Department, Snodgrass served as Senior Director of Public Affairs for Chesapeake Energy.
+Prior to accepting the Executive Director's post at the Oklahoma Tourism Department, Snodgrass served as Senior Director of Public Affairs for Chesapeake Energy.
 In that role, she developed and executed strategic political and public policy initiatives, managed both state and federal political action committees and monitored federal, state and local issues.
-Previous to her tenure at Chesapeake, Snodgrass was a founding partner of the public policy and research firm Cole Hargrave Snodgrass and Associates.
+Previous to her tenure at Chesapeake, Snodgrass was a founding partner of the public policy and research firm, Cole Hargrave Snodgrass and Associates.
 She has been a frequent guest speaker and has taught policy and strategy at various national and international venues.

 Photo by KO Rineason

-Deputy Director and General Counsel
+Deputy Director of Tourism and General Counsel

 Since 2011, Claudia Conner has served as Deputy Director and General Counsel for the Oklahoma Tourism and Recreation Department (OTRD).
 Previously, Conner worked as Assistant Attorney General for the State of Oklahoma, with the Oklahoma Tourism and Recreation Department as her sole client.
 Her prior experience was with the Oklahoma Court of Civil Appeals.